daviddalpiaz/bsl/03-computing.md

 ## Reading

 The following reading suggestions are long.
 While it may seem daunting to read all of this material, it will likely prove to be valuable.
-A smart strategry would be:
+A smart strategy would be:

 - "Read" as much of the information here, where "read" simply means read every single word and line of code, but don't slow down if you don't fully understand.
 - Return to some selections from this reading **every week** spending more time understanding specific sections.